wagiminator/ATtiny84-TinyCalibrator/README.md

 ### If using the makefile (Linux/Mac)
 - Make sure you have installed [avr-gcc toolchain and avrdude](http://maxembedded.com/2015/06/setting-up-avr-gcc-toolchain-on-linux-and-mac-os-x/).
 - Connect your programmer to your PC and to the ICSP header of the device.
-- Open the makefile and change the programmer if you are not using usbasp.
 - Open a terminal.
 - Navigate to the folder with the makefile and the Arduino sketch.
-- Run "make install" to compile, burn the fuses and upload the firmware.
+- Run `DEVICE=attiny84 PROGRMR=usbasp make install` to compile, burn the fuses and upload the firmware (change DEVICE and PROGRMR accordingly).

 # Operating Instructions
 1. Select the desired supply voltage (3.3V or 5V) with the switch.